att-comdev/valet/listener/README.md

 This script is based on a RabbitMQ message bus listener.
 It has been modified to listen for specific messages needed by Ostro and persist digested versions of the messages to Music.

-This version of the listener does not use oslo.messages.
+This version of the listener does not use oslo.messaging.
 It listens directly to the message transport.
-Future revisions are expected to use oslo.message in order to keep the means of transport abstract.
+Future revisions are expected to use oslo.messaging in order to keep the means of transport abstract.

 This script is not yet daemonized or packaged for pip installation.